-Stress-induced (Takotsubo) cardiomyopathy, which characterized by transient regional systolic dysfunction of the left ventricle not confined to the distribution of a single coronary artery, is a poorly understood entity.
-Originally, this condition was believed to be caused predominantly by emotional triggers, such as grief, anxiety, and interpersonal conflict [1,2].
-However, more recent research into the topic has shown that this condition is triggered by physical stressors, such as infection, surgery, respiratory failure, and central nervous system (CNS) conditions almost as frequently as by emotional conditions [1,3].
-Takotsubo cardiomyopathy predominantly affects females, in almost a 9:1 ratio according to previous large-scale studies [1,4].
-Typically, it presents with symptoms nearly identical to that of acute coronary syndrome, and most commonly is associated with hypokinesis or akinesis apical segments of left ventricle i.e., echocardiography ("apical ballooning syndrome") [5].
-The mechanism of the condition is still incompletely understood, but is postulated to be due to myocardial stunning in response to a catecholamine surge or microvascular compromise [2].
-In this case, we present a patient who developed Takotsubo cardiomyopathy after an unusual combination of triggersheroin withdrawal, profound hypoglycemia and other metabolic disturbances, and recent COVID-19 infection which was complicated by torsades de pointes and cardiac arrest.
+Stress-induced cardiomyopathy, which is characterized by transient regional systolic dysfunction of the left ventricle not confined to the distribution of a single coronary artery, is a poorly understood entity.
+Originally, this condition was believed to be caused predominantly by emotional triggers, such as grief, anxiety, and interpersonal conflict.
+However, more recent research into the topic has shown that this condition is triggered by physical stressors, such as infection, surgery, respiratory failure, and central nervous system (CNS) conditions almost as frequently as by emotional conditions.
+Takotsubo cardiomyopathy predominantly affects females, in almost a 9:1 ratio according to previous large-scale studies.
+Typically, it presents with symptoms nearly identical to that of acute coronary syndrome, and most commonly is associated with hypokinesis or akinesis of the apical segments of left ventricle i.e. on echocardiography.
+The mechanism of the condition is still incompletely understood, but is postulated to be due to myocardial stunning in response to a catecholamine surge or microvascular compromise In this case, we present a patient who developed Takotsubo cardiomyopathy after an unusual combination of triggers- heroin withdrawal, profound hypoglycemia and other metabolic disturbances, and recent COVID-19 infection - which was complicated by torsades de pointes and cardiac arrest.

-Case Description
+Description

-The patient is a 56-year-old female with a past medical history significant of hypertension, bilateral renal artery stenosis leading to end-stage renal disease requiring hemodialysis, polysubstance abuse, heart failure with preserved ejection fraction (with a last known left ventricular (LV) ejection fraction of 75% three years previously), grade 3 diastolic dysfunction and group 2 pulmonary hypertension, who presented to the ED with altered mental status, nausea, and vomiting after two missed dialysis sessions.
+The patient is a 56-year-old female with a past medical history significant of hypertension, bilateral renal artery stenosis leading to end-stage renal disease requiring hemodialysis, polysubstance abuse, heart failure with preserved ejection fraction grade 3 diastolic dysfunction and group 2 pulmonary hypertension, who presented to the ED with altered mental status, nausea, and vomiting after 2 missed dialysis sessions.
 A history could not be obtained from the patient at the time due to her mental state, but according to her brother, she used heroin and cocaine daily, including on the day of admission.
 He also reports she was positive for COVID-19 in the previous two weeks and was asymptomatic.